Synerlabs/cohorts/docs/membership-activation.md

 ## Activation Types

 The system supports the following activation types for membership tiers:
+(todo: notices, explainers, and redirects should be added for each activation type)
 | Activation Type | Description |
 |-----------------|-------------|
 | `automatic` | Membership is automatically activated upon application submission.
 No review or payment required. |